 Naypyidaw, Myanmar Capital

-Naypyidaw officially became a capital of Myanmar from November 2005, the youngest capital city in the World.
+Naypyidaw officially became Myanmar Capital from November 2005, the youngest capital city in the World.
 It is a unique city in the region.
 It is a fully constructed large city but with very few inhabitants compared to its size.
 Therefore, you can experience the amazing and unprecedented experience of never ever being stuck in traffic that you usually see in Asian countries.

 Table of Contents